evanmurray99/evanmurray99.github.io/README.md

 #### Why is Markdown better than a word processor?

-Markdown is a better than a word processor because it allows for formating to be done from the keyboard rather than having to use a toolbar.
+Markdown is a better than a word processor because it allows for formatting to be done from the keyboard rather than having to use a toolbar.
 This allows for writers to better focus on their writing without having switch from keyboard to mouse.

 #### Why is my resume not showing up?